George E. Davis

-George Edward Davis (1850–1907) is regarded as the founding father of the discipline of chemical engineering.
+George Edward Davis (1850–1907) was a chemist who is regarded as the founding father of the discipline of chemical engineering.
+He was also involved in microscopy.

 Life

 Davis was born at Eton on 27 July 1850, the eldest son of George Davis, a bookseller.
 At the age of fourteen he was apprenticed to a local bookbinder but he abandoned this trade after two years to pursue his interest in chemistry.
 Davis studied at the Slough Mechanics Institute while working at the local gas works, and then spent a year studying at the Royal School of Mines in London (now part of Imperial College, London) before leaving to work in the chemical industry around Manchester, which at the time was the main centre of the chemical industry in the UK.

 Davis worked as a chemist at Brearley and Sons for three years.
 He also worked as an inspector for the Alkali Act 1863 (26 & 27 Vict. c.
 124), a very early piece of environmental legislation that required soda manufacturers to reduce the amount of gaseous hydrochloric acid released to the atmosphere from their factories.
 In 1872 he was engaged as manager at the Lichfield Chemical Company in Staffordshire.
 In this job his capacity for innovation flourished.
 His works included what was at the time the tallest chimney in the UK, with a height of more than 200 ft.